 - Mobile offline synchronisation.

 - Microsoft Teams integration enables access, sharing, and collaboration of data without switching apps.
-This video brings it to life here.
+This video brings it to life: Microsoft Dynamics 365 and Teams: Seamless collaboration for your entire organisation.

 - The Unified Interface provides an excellent way to use the solution with ease.
-Please see our blog from our sister company Caltech IT here, and also take a look at the Microsoft video demonstrating the benefits of the unified interface.
+Please see our blog from our sister company Caltech IT, and also take a look at the Microsoft video demonstrating the benefits of the unified interface.

 - Playbooks are only available as a connection to Dynamics 365 Online.
 These are similar to process bars but can be used to trigger a set of repeatable processes for specific scenarios and are very powerful.
 Here’s the blog describing how they can be used.